Pankrat/pankrat.github.io/content/post/django-migrations.md

 There are improvements that could be made in Django, which would simplify some of the migration scenarios.
 Here is my wishlist:

-* Make it possible to mark migrations as non-atomic
+* Make it possible to mark migrations as non-atomic (added in Django 1.10)
 * Allow to preserve defaults in the database (where possible)
 * Allow flagging post-deployment migrations and allow to exempt those while migrating